noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

 * Other:  $$f(x,y,z) = (0,0,0)$$ is technically a linear transformation, but transformations not
   listed above don't usually come up in neuroscience, and even shearing is very rarely used.

-Usually, in neuroscience, the only transformations that matter or reflection, rotation, and transposition; occasionally scaling comes into play as well.
+Usually, in neuroscience, the only transformations that matter are reflection, rotation, and transposition; occasionally scaling comes into play as well.
 Of these four transformations, all but transposition can be represented together in a \\(3 \times 3\\) matrix where: